Scotland in the Early Middle Ages: Society

 The primary unit of social organisation in Germanic and Celtic Europe was the kin group.
 The mention of descent through the female line in the ruling families of the Picts in later sources and the recurrence of leaders clearly from outside of Pictish society, has led to the conclusion that their system of descent was matrilineal.
-However, this has been challenged by a number of historians who argue that the clear evidence of awareness of descent through the male line suggests that this more likely to indicate a bilateral system of descent, where descent was counted through both male and female lines.
+However, this has been challenged by a number of historians who argue that the clear evidence of awareness of descent through the male line suggests that this is more likely to indicate a bilateral system of descent, where descent was counted through both male and female lines.

 Scattered evidence, including the records in Irish annals and the images of warriors like those depicted on the Pictish stone slabs at Aberlemno, Forfarshire and Hilton of Cadboll in Easter Ross, suggest that in Northern Britain, as in Anglo-Saxon England, society was dominated by a military aristocracy, whose status was dependent in a large part on their ability and willingness to fight.
 Below the level of the aristocracy it is assumed that there were non-noble freemen, working their own small farms or holding lands as free tenants.
 There are no surviving law codes from Scotland in this period, but codes in Ireland and Wales indicate that freemen had the right to bear arms, represent themselves in law and to receive compensation for murdered kinsmen.

 Indications are that society in North Britain contained relatively large numbers of slaves, often taken in war and raids, or bought, as St. Patrick indicated the Picts were doing from the Britons in Southern Scotland.
 Slavery probably reached relatively far down in society, with most rural households containing some slaves.
 Because they were taken relatively young and were usually racially indistinguishable from their masters, many slaves would have been more integrated into their societies of capture than their societies of origin, in terms of both culture and language.
 Living and working beside their owners they in practice may have become members of a household without the inconvenience of the partible inheritance rights that divided estates.
 Where there is better evidence from England and elsewhere, it was common for such slaves who survived to middle age to gain their freedom, with such freedmen often remaining clients of the families of their former masters.